id-IoT-ADA/ElectricityBill-iOS/TechDoc.md

 In the documentation, there is no explicit explanation that in order to have a long range control over the smart devices we need a HomeHub.
 We did not find alteratives solution to this.
 Therefore, we lend Apple HomePod to simulate the device control.

 ## 6. The Revised Decision
-Final decision: HomeKit (Main Framework), EnergyKit, FoundationModel, CoreBluetooth
+Final decision: HomeKit (Main Framework), FoundationModel, CoreBluetooth

 From thinking we would use Network, it changed into those 4 frameworks because through exploration we found that HomeKit supports DIY accessory.
-We also added EnergyKit because it supports the feature we want in our app which is to track and give insights on energy usage per device.
+We also added EnergyKit because it supports the feature we want in our app which is to track and give insights on energy usage per device (We ends up not using Energy Kit).
 We added FoundationModel to generate weekly insight on user's electricity consumption.
 Lastly, CoreBluetooth is needed in order to send local wifi credentials to ESP32.

 ## About the Frameworks